HungHoang108/JokeRank/README.md

 # JokeRank

-A basic crud app with authentification, that allow user to register, login and create posts.
+A basic crud C# & .Net core app with authentification, that allow user to register, login and create posts
-Stack: C#, .Net